dwyl/learn-dart/README.md

 Dart is an Object-Oriented language.
 Object Orientation is a software development paradigm that follows real-world modelling.
 Object Orientation considers a program as a collection of objects that communicate with each other via mechanism called methods.

 - Object
 - State
 - Behavior
 - Identity
 - Class
 - Method

+## Effective Code in Flutter

+Even though Flutter is a language that may seem familiar to many people, the "right" way to build an application to be a success is through the use of best practices.</br>
+There are some tools that can make the process easier:

+## Dartanalyzer

+It's Dart analysis tool.
+It will make it easier for us because we don't need to rely on the IDE because Dart will correct the code even before we run the application.</br>
+It also makes it easier when we need to find a bug that has occurred.

 ## Dart VS Javascript: